 The variables $x^1$ and $x^2$ represent the \textit{shape} degrees of freedom, which quantify the anisotropy of the spatial metric.
 Their conjugate momenta, $k_1$ and $k_2$, correspond to the rate of change of these anisotropies.
 The variable $x^0$ and its conjugate momentum $k_0$ are related to the volume of the universe $v$ and its conjugate momentum $\tau$, known as the \textit{York time}.
 These relationships are expressed as follows:

-The variable $\tau$, which is named after James York \cite{Yorktime}, is associated with a specific foliation of spacetime known as \textit{CMC} (\textit{constant-mean extrinsic curvature}).
+The variable $\tau$, named after James York \cite{Yorktime}, is associated with a specific foliation of spacetime known as the \textit{constant-mean extrinsic curvature}.
 In this foliation, the initial-value problem can be formulated as a system of elliptic equations, whose solution exists and is unique.
 In a cosmological setting, $\tau$ is proportional to (minus) the Hubble parameter \cite{FlavioSDbook}.
-The adoption of this foliation is motivated by the fact that the physical degrees of freedom of GR are spatial-conformal invariants, leading to the proposal of reformulating GR as a three-dimensional conformal field theory known as \textit{Shape Dynamics} \cite{FlavioSDbook,Gomes:2010fh}.
-The concepts discussed in the present paper, such as the identification of the shape degrees of freedom as the physical ones, are compatible with the principles of Shape Dynamics, although it does not rely on the shape dynamical interpretation of GR.
-Therefore, one can view this paper as a result in Shape Dynamics or as an entirely independent result within Hamiltonian GR.
+The adoption of this foliation is motivated by the fact that, in it, the physical degrees of freedom of GR are spatial-conformal invariants, leading to the proposal of reformulating GR as a three-dimensional conformal field theory known as \textit{shape dynamics} \cite{FlavioSDbook,Gomes:2010fh}.
+The techniques employed in this work, such as the identification of the shape degrees of freedom as the physical ones, are compatible with the principles of shape dynamics, although our paper does not rely on the shape dynamical interpretation of GR.
+Therefore, one can view our results as a contribution to shape dynamics or as entirely independent results within Hamiltonian GR.